Cebinae/hiddenPetProjectRN/readme.md

 ## Installation

--     Install attached SkinHunter.apk file
+-     Download and install attached SKINHUNTER.apk (in root folder, size=20Mb)
 -     Or build your own .apk
   - Install required dependencies after cloning this repo (npm install)
   -  If you want to build debug version, just type